apache/druid/docs/ingestion/supervisor.md

 A supervisor manages streaming ingestion from external streaming sources into Apache Druid.
 Supervisors oversee the state of indexing tasks to coordinate handoffs, manage failures, and ensure that the scalability and replication requirements are maintained.

+This topic uses the Apache Kafka term offset to refer to the identifier for records in a partition.
+If you are using Amazon Kinesis, the equivalent is sequence number.

 ## Supervisor spec

 Druid uses a JSON specification, often referred to as the supervisor spec, to define streaming ingestion tasks.